Javinator9889/Termius-PPA/README.md

 A package manager that downloads the latest Termius `.deb` file available from official website

+# Installation
+Full installation tutorial available at: https://blog.javinator9889.com/termius-ppa.
+The blog is constantly updated and contains latest fixes (if any).
+Here is the same procedure but not as much explanatory as the blog itself.

+* * *

 ## Motivation

 [Termius](https://termius.com/) is the #1 cross-platform terminal for